Cold Acclimation and Acclimatization in Humans

 I first arrived in Antarctica in early February 1985.
 I had left England at the end of January when I suppose I was as cold adapted as happens on an annual basis for anyone living a fairly normal life in England.
 Antarctica on my arrival was colder even though it was midsummer there.
 I felt the cold and wrapped up against it, I then went through my first Antarctic winter.

-Later that year in early November the first ship of the season arrived and we winterers were all outside excited to see some new people, get mail and news of home, get fresh veg and other cargo etc. While we were wearing t-shirts with our issued long overshirts with sleeves rolled up and untucked at the waist, we were surprised to see those coming off the boats in warm coats, fully done up and with hats and hoods on as well.
+Later that year in early November the first ship of the season arrived and we winterers were all outside excited to see some new people, get mail and news of home, get fresh veg and other cargo etc. While we were wearing cotton t-shirts with our issued long overshirts with sleeves rolled up and untucked at the waist, we were surprised to see those coming off the boats in warm coats, fully done up and with hats and hoods on as well.

 Though we hadn't thrown buckets of icy water over each other or rubbed ourselves with slush and snow, ours was a diving base and all of the base members had dived on a regular basis throughout the winter.

 In addition to this we all had our own jobs that usually involved getting very cold at some point, in my case it was while fishing in boats or by skidoo through ice.
 When I first arrived on base I hated getting fish out of nets as my hands and fingers hurt with the cold, flushing hot, then cold.
-I never actually enjoyed this part of the job, but after about a month was able to put up with it and just get on.
-The heat coming from the wrapped exhaust of our small launch was used to restore dexterity when our fingers wouldn't move on command properly, but it never really hurt again as it had done the first few weeks.
+I never came to actually enjoy this part of the job, but after about a month was able to put up with it and just get on.
+The heat coming from the wrapped exhaust of our small launch was used to restore dexterity when our fingers wouldn't move on command properly, but it never hurt again as it had done the first few weeks.

 Similar anecdotal and scientific studies show that occasional repeated exposure to cold will result in increased cold tolerance.
 Such acclimation usually takes the form of daily cold baths or showers that really don't even have to be all that cold (water is very good at carrying heat away from the skin) 15-20°C / 60-68°F will do the job.

 You do need to be a particular type of person though to have the will power to do this.
-When I became cold acclimated in the Antarctic it was in the process of doing things that were either a whole load of fun or a part of my job that I couldn't avoid.
+When I became cold acclimated in the Antarctic it was in the process of doing things that were either a whole load of fun or a part of my job that I couldn't avoid (and liked).
 Being young and prepared to have a go at anything and everything probably helped too.

 This seems like a good time for a serious health warning: